haozhg/oml/README.md

 This algorithm is based on the online dynamic mode decomposition algorithm, which is also available as a python package `pip install odmd`, see [here](https://github.com/haozhg/odmd).

 ## Showcase: Lorenz system control
 [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system) is one of the most classical nonlinear dynamical systems.
 Here we show how the proposed algorithm can be used to controll that.
+For more details, see [demo](https://github.com/haozhg/osysid/tree/master/demo).

 ### No control
 If there is no control, we can see the mysterious butterfly trajectory.
+It starts close to the bottom plane and enters into the butterfly wing region, then oscillates there.

 <p align="center">
   <img src="assets/lorenz_state.png" width="300" />